Advice

 In order to properly document and complete their down payment gift, the donor should:

-1. Write an official gift letter (see above for details).
+1. Complete an official gift letter (see above for details).

-3. Provide a copy of the front and back of the check from their bank account to the buyer’s lender.
+3. If writing a personal check, provide a copy of the front and back of the check from their bank account to the buyer’s lender.
 This can be completed after the check clears.

 Recipient responsibilities

-Those receiving the gift will need to follow these three conditions:
+Those receiving a personal check for the gift, follow these three conditions:

 3. Verify that the funds have been properly transferred to the account, and share the verification with their lender.
 Remember, if the funds fall through, the loan may be at risk — so this is a critical task to complete.

-For homebuyers with generous family members or friends, a down payment gift can be instrumental to unlocking the dream of homeownership.
-To get started on the process of buying your home — with or without a mortgage gift fund — reach out to Edina Realty Mortgage for assistance.
-Our mortgage consultants will guide you through every step of the process, from pre-approval to the closing table.
+For homebuyers with generous family members or friends, a down payment gift can be instrumental in unlocking the dream of homeownership.
+To get started on the process of buying your home — with or without a mortgage gift fund — reach out to an <href="#/?fl=Customer%20Care%20Page%20Contact">Edina Realty agent or Prosperity Home Mortgage for assistance.

-Edina Realty Mortgage is an affiliate of Edina Realty.
-See Affiliated Business Arrangement Disclosure Statement.
+Prosperity Home Mortgage is an affiliate of Edina Realty.
+See Affiliated Business Arrangement Disclosure Statement

 Status Definitions